opendocsg/slw-judgments-backfill/2017_SGHC_53/report.md

  It is not possible to be very specific about how this is to be done.
 But as a general rule one will start with the specific disclosure of the patent and ask whether that involves the use of information which is really that of the applicant, wholly or in part or as joint owner...
 [W]hat one is normally looking for is “the heart” of the invention.
 There may be more than one “heart” but each claim is not to be considered a separate “heart” on its own.

 59     The present case did not involve questions of entitlement over a patent that had not yet been granted.
 The Patent in this case was granted in 2010.
 In _Statoil ASA v University of Southampton_ (BL O/204/05), the tribunal observed (at [38]) that in determining what the inventive concept(s) of an invention was, even in a granted patent, the court must look at the information in the specification rather than simply looking at the monopoly claimed, although this did not mean that the court was not to look at the claims at all.
 In my view, this must be correct.
 There was a fundamental difference between what was considered an invention on one hand, and what monopoly an inventor chose to obtain on the other hand.
-In _First Currency Choice Pte Ltd v Main-Line Corporate Holdings Ltd and Another Appeal_ [2008] 1 SLR 335, the Court of Appeal cited (at [23]) the following passage of Laddie J in _Merck & Co Inc v Generics (UK) Ltd_ [2004] RPC 31:
+In _First Currency Choice Pte Ltd v Main-Line Corporate Holdings Ltd and Another Appeal_ <span class="citation">[2008] 1 SLR 335</span>, the Court of Appeal cited (at [23]) the following passage of Laddie J in _Merck & Co Inc v Generics (UK) Ltd_ [2004] RPC 31:

  The purpose of a patent is to convey to the public what the patentee considers to be his invention and what monopoly he has chosen to obtain.
 These are not necessarily the same.
 The former is primarily to be found in the specification [ ie , the description] and the latter is primarily to be found in the claims.